galbeiroc/typescript_udemy/Readme.md

 * *array:* type can be flexible or strict (regarding the element types).
 * *tuple:* fixed-array lenght.
 * *enum:* automatically enumerated global constant identifiers.
-* *any:* any kind of value, no specific type assigment.
+* *any:* any kind of value, no specific type assigment. `any` disables all types checking.

 **Unions Types**
 The first way to combine types you might see is a *union* type.
 A *union* type is a type formed from two or more other types, representing values that may be any one of those types.
 We refer to each of these types as the union’s members.